Scalable spin squeezing from spontaneous breaking of a continuous symmetry

 We complement the above general prediction from LSW theory with realistic calculations of quasi-adiabatic ramps based on tVMC -- which show remarkable agreement with independent calculations based on time-dependent LSW \cite{SM}, mutually corroborating their quantitative validity.
 We start the state evolution from the ground state at a large initial field value $\Omega_{\rm i} = 10 {\cal J}$ -- obtained by minimization of the variational energy of the spin-Jastrow Ansatz \cite{SM}; and then we ramp the field down to $\Omega_{\rm f}$ with the schedule $\Omega(t) = \Omega_{\rm i} + F(t/\tau) (\Omega_{\rm f}-\Omega_{\rm i})$, where $F(x) = \frac{1}{2} e^{-1/x+2} ~\theta(1/2-x) + \left [ 1- \frac{1}{2} e^{-1/(1 - x)+2} \right ] \theta(x-1/2)$ for $t \in [0,\tau]$, while $\Omega(t) = \Omega_{\rm f}$ for $t>\tau$.
-The function $F(t)$ has the property of having vanishing derivatives at all orders at the two extremes of the $[0,\tau]$ interval, so that it is continuous along with all of its derivatives when it is extended to $t<0$ and $t>\tau$ by constant functions.
+The function $F(t)$ {(chosen heuristically)} has the property of having vanishing derivatives at all orders at the two extremes of the $[0,\tau]$ interval, so that it is continuous along with all of its derivatives when it is extended to $t<0$ and $t>\tau$ by constant functions.
 Fig.~\ref{f.ramp}(b-c) shows the tVMC results for evolution of the $\xi_R^2$ parameter in the 2$d$ Heisenberg model ($L=12$) with two different final fields ($\Omega_{\rm f}/{\cal J} = 10^{-1}$ and $10^{-2}$), and various ramp durations.
 Our main observation is that, even when the ramp fails to keep the system in its ground state down to $\Omega_{\rm f}$, the squeezing parameter exceeds the adiabatic value only for $t\lesssim \tau$, while it systematically evolves to lower values at immediately later times, and then oscillates around the adiabatic value.
 Therefore failure to follow a perfectly adiabatically ramp (which in Fig.~\ref{f.ramp} is observed for all considered ramp durations when $\Omega_f = 10^{-2} {\cal J}$) does not \emph{per se} imply a degradation of the amount of squeezing that can be produced in the system.
-A final comment concerns the possibly of imperfect preparation of the initial state of the quasi-adiabatic ramp: this would generically entail the presence of finite entropy in the initial state, persisting then in the evolved one.
-Fig.~\ref{f.ramp}(d) tests the robustness of squeezing to the presence of finite entropy in the case of the equilibrium state of the 2$d$ Heisenberg model.
-Not surprisingly, a finite entropy imposes a limit to the achievable squeezing; yet adiabatic spin squeezing can be obtained up to spin entropies $S/N \lesssim 0.3 k_B$.